The fresh spring air is finally starting to make its debut, and we’ll bet you’re itching to take a walk through your favorite outdoor spot.

 Our reader, Cynthia, recently asked this question.
 If you have any tree questions, post them in the comments section below, and we’ll get an answer for you shortly!

-Spread 2 to 4 inches of mulch evenly around the perimeter of the tree.
-More info on that below!
+Spread 2 to 3 inches of mulch evenly around your tree underneath the canopy.
+More info on that is below!

 The key is to let nature be your guide.
 Trees in a natural setting aren’t covered up to their trunks.
 A rule of thumb is to keep the trees’ root flare—the spot where the tree trunk ends and the roots begin—free of mulch.

-First, spread the mulch around your tree, then use a rake or shovel to evenly pull the mulch out to the furthest edges of the tree’s canopy.
+First, pile the mulch under your tree, then use a rake or pitchfork to evenly spread the mulch out to the furthest edges of the tree’s canopy.

 Take a look at this Talking Trees video to see the process for yourself.